michaeljcamara/VanGo/README.md

 5.  *__Two sources of output__*

-	The VanScheduleCalendar allows the user to look at the schedule for any day and any week of the year, while also providing detailed student information in every scheduled event.
-Additionally, the VanScheduleTable gives the user a high-quality, printable weekly schedule that can easily be distributed to drivers or other affected parties.
+	The ShuttleVanCalendar allows the user to look at the schedule for any day and any week of the year, while also providing detailed student information in every scheduled event.
+Additionally, the ShuttleVanTable gives the user a high-quality, printable weekly schedule that can easily be distributed to drivers or other involved parties.

 6.  *__Maintain ability to edit the schedule, if needed__*